 To candy angelica stems, start by bringing equal parts water and sugar to a rolling boil.

-While you are waiting for the water to heat up, prep the herb by cutting freshly harvested stems into 2- to 4-inch pieces.
+While you are waiting for the water to heat up, prep the herb by cutting freshly harvested stems into two- to four-inch pieces.

-Place the stems in the boiling simple syrup and simmer over gentle heat for 3 to 4 minutes.
+Place the stems in the boiling simple syrup and simmer over gentle heat for three to four minutes.

 Remove the angelica and douse it in and ice bath to stop the cooking process, but leave the sugar water simmering on the stove.
 Peel off the thin skins by hand or with a vegetable peeler.

 Place the stems in a bowl and pour the sugar syrup over them, then allow them to cool to room temperature before chilling overnight.